ainmon/weather-app/README.md

 # Issues

 Issues are absolutely welcome!
-Please just make sure to open an issue so we can discuss it.
+Please just make sure to open an issue so we can discuss it.# weather-app